 Only service animals are allowed on campus, with proper documentation and permission from the Provost/Sr. Vice President who approves accommodations as the college's Section 504 officer.
 It is the responsibility of the pet owner to restrain and control the animal at all times.
-Animals are not allowed in the residence halls or classroom buildings.
+Only approved 504 Emotional Support Animals (ESA) are allowed in the residence halls or classroom buildings.
+If an ESA disrupts other residents, classes and/or destroys personal or college property, the ESA will have to be removed.
+Please see the 504 Accommodation.
 Please report all wild or stray animals to security.
 Arrangements will be made for immediate removal.